An Employer’s Guide to Worker Protection Standard Compliance

 Pesticide safety training

-Employers must provide handlers with the previously mentioned supplies at each mixing site and at the place where personal protective equipment is removed at the end of a task.
-Worker decontamination sites may not be in areas being treated or under an REI.
-Handler decontamination sites may be in the treated area in which the handler is working, as long as the materials are stored in enclosed containers.
+Employers must provide handlers with the previously mentioned supplies at each mixing site and at the place where personal protective equipment (PPE) is removed at the end of a task.
+Worker decontamination sites may not be in areas being treated or are under an REI.
+Handler decontamination sites may be in the treated area in which the handler is working as long as the materials are stored in enclosed containers.

 - Location and description of area to be treated.